dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 [!code-csharp[Main](intro/samples/cu/Pages/Students/Details.cshtml.cs?name=snippet_Details&highlight=8-12)]

 The `Include` and `ThenInclude` methods cause the context to load the `Student.Enrollments` navigation property, and within each enrollment the `Enrollment.Course` navigation property.
-These methods are examinied in detail in the reading-related data tutorial.
+These methods are examined in detail in the reading-related data tutorial.

 The `AsNoTracking` method improves performance in scenarios when the entities returned are not updated in the current context. `AsNoTracking` is discussed later in this tutorial.